marcobernhardt/SudokuSolver/readme.md

 # Header

-This is a Sudoku solver implemented in python.
+This is a Sudoku solver implemented in plain python.
+The core of this implementation is the recursive backtracking algorithm.